rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

         chmod +x migration-tools
         ```

-### C. Run Migration-Tools
+### C. Run Migration-Tools CLI

-Next, use migration-tools to export your Cattle environments from Rancher 1.6 as Docker Compose files.
+Next, use the migration-tools CLI to export your Cattle environments from Rancher 1.6 as Docker Compose files.
 Then, for environments that you want to migrate to Rancher 2.0, convert its Compose file into Kubernetes YAML.

->**Want full usage and options for migration-tools?** See the [Migration Tools Reference](#migration-tools-reference) below.
+>**Want full usage and options for the migration-tools CLI?** See the [Migration-Tools CLI Reference]({{< baseurl >}}/rancher/v2.x/en/v1.6-migration/migration-tools-ref).

 1. Export the Docker Compose files for your Cattle environments from Rancher 1.6.